riastrad/cyberbspace/posts/2019/review-everything-since-the-aleph.md

 | Till We Have Faces     | C.S.
 Lewis | ✻ ✻ ✻ |

 ### Fiasco, _by Stanisław Lem_
 Ever since I first read **Solaris** a few years ago, Lem has been lodged firmly at the top of my list of favorite authors.
-Fiasco only served to crystalize my high esteem for his body of work.
+Fiasco only served to crystallize my high esteem for his body of work.

 After reading Lem, you find yourself questioning the premise of all other Science Fiction.
 His purposeful refutation of the anthropomorphic.
 His relentless exploration of the true implications of humanity coming into contact with other sentient life.